dude22072/LogitechLCDFFXIV/README.md

 # GameEnginesWrapper
 The wrapper DLL from Logitech's offical c++ SDK.
-Imported to c# through Logitech.cs
+Imported to c# through LogitechLCD.cs

 # Building
 Build either x86 or x64 bassed upon your OS and Logitech Driver version, NOT bassed on DX9/DX11 FFXIV.